suntar/tcl-device/Readme.md

 Note that library itself does not know anything about commands used by certain devices, it just provides connection.

-Library also provides IO locking (one device can be used by a few programs without collisions) and optional high-level locking (one program can lock a device for a long time).
+Library provides IO locking (one device can be used by a few programs without collisions) and optional high-level locking (one program can lock a device for a long time).

+Library provides logging of all commands and answers.

 ### Interface (see Device/device.tcl)
 ---